-Depending on the specific nature of the problem, remedies for the complainant might include, but are not limited to:

-- Providing an escort to ensure that the complainant can move safely between classes and activities; - Ensuring that the complainant and alleged perpetrator do not attend the same classes; - Moving the complainant or alleged perpetrator to another school within the district; - Providing counseling services (which must be free of charge to the student); - Providing medical services; - Providing academic support services, such as tutoring - arranging for the complainant to re-take a course or withdraw from a class without penalty, including ensuring that any changes do not adversely affect the complainant's academic record; and - reviewing any disciplinary actions taken against the complainant to see if there is a causal connection between the harassment and the misconduct that may have resulted in the complainant being disciplined.

-Factors to be considered when a complainant requests no investigation or no disciplinary action be taken include:

-- Circumstances that suggest there is an increased risk of the alleged perpetrator committing additional acts of sexual harassment or other violence, which include: - Whether there have been other sexual harassment complaints about the same alleged perpetrator; - Whether the alleged perpetrator has a history of arrests or records from a prior school indicating a history of violence; - Whether the alleged perpetrator threatened further sexual harassment or other violence against the student or others; and - Whether the sexual harassment was committed by multiple perpetrators; - Whether the student's report reveals a pattern of perpetration, such as illicit use of drugs or alcohol, at a given location or by a particular group that suggests there Is an increased risk of future acts of sexual harassment under similar circumstances; - Whether the sexual harassment was perpetrated with a weapon; - The age of the student subjected to the sexual harassment; and - Whether the school possesses other means to obtain relevant evidence, such as through security cameras, eye witness accounts, or physical evidence.

-Legal References: Title IX of the Education Amendments of 1972, 20 USC 1681, et seq.
+2 Deper not lim nding on the specific nature of the problem, remedies for the complainant might include, but are itted to: Providing an escort to ensure that the complainant can move safely between classes and activities; Ensuring that the complainant and alleged perpetrator do not attend the same classes; Moving the complainant or alleged perpetrator to another school within the district; Providing counseling services (which must be free of charge to the student); Providing medical services; Providing academic support services, such as tutoring arranging for the complainant to re-take a course or withdraw from a class without penalty, including ensuring that any changes do not adversely affect the complainant's academic record; and reviewing any disciplinary actions taken against the complainant to see if there is a causal connection between the harassment and the misconduct that may have resulted in the complainant being disciplined.
+3 Factor include rs to be considered when a complainant requests no investigation or no disciplinary action be taken e: Circumstances that suggest there is an increased risk of the alleged perpetrator committing additional acts of sexual harassment or other violence, which include: 0 Whether there have been other sexual harassment complaints about the same alleged perpetrator; 0 Whether the alleged perpetrator has a history of arrests or records from a prior school indicating a history of violence; 0 Whether the alleged perpetrator threatened further sexual harassment or other violence against the student or others; and 0 Whether the sexual harassment was committed by multiple perpetrators; Whether the student's report reveals a pattern of perpetration, such as illicit use of drugs or alcohol, at a given location or by a particular group that suggests there Is an increased risk of future acts of sexual harassment under similar circumstances; Whether the sexual harassment was perpetrated with a weapon; The age of the student subjected to the sexual harassment; and Whether the school possesses other means to obtain relevant evidence, such as through security cameras, eye witness accounts, orphysical evidence.
+References: Title IX of the Education Amendments of 1972, 20 USC 1681, et seq.
+R part 106 A.C.A. § 6-15-1005 (b) (1) Date A Last Re dopted: evised:

-34 CFR part 106

-A.C.A. § 6-15-1005 (b) (1)

-4.28-LASER POINTERS
+5.26-LASER POINTERS